baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

 *  Stop using telnet to test network connectivity - http://scotte.github.io/2015/03/stop-using-telnet/

 # NetworkManager
+NetworkManager is a service for Linux which manages various networking interfaces, including physical such as Ethernet and wireless, and virtual such as VPN and other tunnels.
+NetworkManager can be configured to control some or all of a system’s interfaces.
 NetworkManager aims for Network Connectivity which "Just Works".
 The computer should use the wired network connection when it's plugged in, but automatically switch to a wireless connection when the user unplugs it